X

 In his lone season at SMU, Smith carried the ball 235 times for 1,332 yards and 14 touchdowns while adding 39 receptions for 327 yards and four touchdowns.
 Smith cemented his status as a draftable player with a strong performance at the NFL Combine, measuring in at 5-foot-10, 194 pounds with a 4.39 40-yard dash.

 Smith was drafted in the seventh round of the NFL Draft by the Kansas City Chiefs.
 That alone makes him an interesting piece in fantasy football.
-However, there has been a persistent drumbeat throughout the summer that Kansas City was impressed with their new rookie running back and would look for ways to get him involved in the offense.
+However, there has been a persistent drumbeat throughout the summer that Kansas City was impressed with its new rookie running back and would look for ways to get him involved in the offense.

 The Chiefs have several options in the backfield that can grind out carries between the tackles, but they don’t have a running back who can make a significant impact in the passing game.
 Smith’s background as a receiver who converted to running back makes him especially dangerous in that role.